 This step isn’t always required as an attacker could look to mount attacks against other hosts on the domain to gain local administrator on key hosts or to skip straight to domain administrator through attacks such as token impersonation.

 However gaining local administrator is often a required next step for an attacker and one method of achieving that is by exploiting unquoted service paths.
 In my experience finding unquoted service paths is a common occurrence, however actually being able to exploit them is not.
+(This is due to standard users not having write access to the root of C:\, which will be explained later – but there are sometimes alternative options!)

 If a service is vulnerable an attacker may be able to escalate privileges to the level of the account that starts the service.
 A service is vulnerable if the path to the executable has a space in the filename and the file name is not wrapped in quote marks; exploitation requires write permissions to the path before the quote mark.